 Gophersports.com caught up with the junior outfielder

 In 2008, Rob Fornasiere received an award naming him the ABCA Assistant Coach of the Year.
-This award was a well-deserved recognition for a coach who has now been an integral part of the Golden Gopher program for 29 years.
-However, more than anything it confirmed what everyone in the community and around the program already knew it terms of Fornasiere's value to the continued success of the Minnesota baseball program.
+This award was a well-deserved recognition for a coach who is entering his 30th season as an integral part of the Golden Gopher program.
+However, more than anything it confirmed what everyone in the community and around the program already knew in terms of Fornasiere's value to the continued success of the Minnesota baseball program.